 Now make a function that takes year, month, and day as parameters, and tells you what day of the week that date was.
-Make your function return the answer as an int, using 0 for Sunday, 1 for Monday, ..., and 6 for Saturday.
+Let us consider here the work week where the week starts on a Monday.
+Make your function return the answer as an int, using 0 for Monday, 1 for Tuesday, ..., and 6 for Sunday.
 That will make the next step slightly easier.
 This is an easy task if you think of the modulo % operator and remember how many days there are in a week.